How do I get chlamydia?

 How do I know I have chlamydia?

-Up to 90% of people with chlamydia don’t have symptoms.
+Most people with chlamydia don’t have symptoms.
 The infection can be in the rectum, penis, cervix, throat, and the eye.
 If you have chlamydia, you may have:

 - pain or burning when you pee